 Lighter and Softer: Not thematically, but Erikson has announced that the Kharkanas Trilogy will have a slightly more traditional and less complex structure.

-Light Is Not Good: The Tiste Liosan, a species of Tiste (elves) whose aspect is Light, but who over the many millennia since the split of the Tiste have become more and more extreme and isolationistic.
+Light Is Not Good: The Tiste Liosan, a species of Tiste (elves) whose aspect is Light, but who over the many millennia since the split of the Tiste have become more and more extreme, arrogant and isolationist.

 Lizard Folk: The K'Chain Che'Malle, and their short-tailed creation, the K'Chain Nah'ruk, are very lizard-like in appearance, although their biological structure is closer to that of communal insects, such as ants or bees.
 Both are extremely ancient — the history of the K'Chain Che'Malle can be traced at least six million years back — but are now functionally extinct, and are considered little more than myth.

 Redmask, a man wearing a mask seemingly made from the hide of a creature with red scales.
 He is a hero of the Awl.